funkybob/django-rated/README.md

 Introduction
 ============

-`rated`` allows you to limit request rates a single client may attempt on views in 'realms' of your site.
+`rated` allows you to limit request rates a single client may attempt on views in 'realms' of your site.

-You control which views are in which 'realm' by either decorating the view, or adding the url pattern into the realm map.
+You control which views are in which 'realm' by naming the realm when you decorate the view.

-`rated` will keep track of how many requests, and when, a client has made and, if they've exceeded their limit, will return a configurable response -- `503 - Service Unavailable` by default.
+`rated` will keep track of how many requests, and when, a client has made and, if they've exceeded their limit, will return a configurable response -- `429 - Too many requests` by default.

 Installing
 ==========